 The POWER LED on the front panel of a device either glows green or is off.
-Green indicates correct function, and off indicates power adapter failure or that the device is off.
+Green indicates correct function and off indicates power adapter failure.

-Radio Transceiver
+Radio Transceivers

-The SSG 5-WLAN devices contain two wireless connectivity radio transceivers, which support 802.11a/b/g standards.
-The first transceiver (WLAN 0) uses the 2.4 GHz radio band, which supports the 802.11b standard at 11 Mbps and the 802.11g at 54 Mbps.
-The second radio transceiver (WLAN 1) uses the 5 GHz radio band, which supports the 802.11a standard at 54 Mbps.
-The two radio bands can work simultaneously, For information on configuring the wireless radio band, see "Wireless Configuration" on page 33.
+The SSG 20-WLAN contains two wireless connectivity radio transceivers, which support 802.11 a/b/g standards.
+The first transceiver (WLAN 0), uses the 2.4 GHz radio band, which supports the 802.11b standard at 11 Mbps, the 802.11g standard at 54 Mbps, and 802.11 SuperG standard at 108 Mbps.
+The second radio transceiver (WLAN 1), uses the 5 GHz radio band, which supports the 802.11a standard at 54 Mbps.
+For information on configuring the wireless radio band, see "Wireless Network Configuration" on page 38.